pcarbo/cfw/README.md

 # cfw

-R code implementing QTL mapping of physiological, behavioral and gene expression phenotypes in Carworth Farms White (CFW) outbred mice. *A few more details will go here.*
+This github repository contains code implementing QTL mapping of physiological, behavioral and gene expression phenotypes, and other data analyses to assess the viability of using Carworth Farms White (CFW) mice for mapping genes and genetic loci underlying complex traits relevant to the study of human disease and psychology.
+This code accompanies the following publication:

+  Parker, C.C., Gopalakrishnan, G., Carbonetto, P., Gonzales, N.M., Leung, E, Park, Y.J., Aryee, E., Davis, J., Blizard, D.A., Ackert-Bicknell, C.L., Lionikas, A., Pritchard, J.K., Palmer, A.A.
+  Genome-wide association study of behavioral, physiological and gene expression traits in commercially available outbred CFW mice.
+To appear in *Nature Genetics*.

+If you use this code for your research, please cite our paper published in *Nature Genetics*.

-Some additional details: (1) Tested in R version 3.2.3 on a MacBook Pro (2.53 GHz Intel Core 2 Duo, OS X 10.11).
+*Some additional details to include in this README*: (1) Tested in R version 3.2.3 on a MacBook Pro (2.53 GHz Intel Core 2 Duo, OS X 10.11).
 (2) Explain where to retrieve data necessary to run these analyses/scripts.

 ###Citing this resource